 She started her professional life with an apprenticeship at the ladies’ tailoring department at the Staatstheater Braunschweig, taking her final examination to become a ‘Gesellin’.
 Melanie moved to Berlin in 1989 to work as a junior hand at the Schillertheater and later as a senior hand at Theater des Westens.
 After five years in Berlin she took up further education at Anna-Siemsen Schule, Hamburg, to become a ‘Gewandmeisterin’ and master of the guild, focusing on the fine art of drafting patterns and cutting clothes.
 Melanie then worked as Gewandmeisterin, Deputy Head of Wardrobe and Head of wardrobe at the Theater Vorpommern.
 In 2002 she moved to England to work for the Glyndebourne Opera Festival.

 Luca works as a designer and costume cutter for theatre productions and films all around Europe.
-He recently worked in Hungary as a cutter on the Showtime costume drama The Borgias creating all the costumes for the role of Lucrezia Borgia designed by Oscar winning costume designer Gabriella Pescucci.
 For nine years he was the Head of Wardrobe for the Spoleto Opera Festival in Italy and he was a member of the wardrobe team at Shakepseare’s Globe Theatre from 1999-2005, cutting and hand-making clothes for many productions including the award winning Twelfth Night for which he made Mark Rylance’s ‘Olivia’ outifits.
 In 2004 Luca designed the costumes for Much Ado About Nothing directed by Tamara Harvey.

-He teaches accurate historical cutting and sewing techniques at the Centro Sperimentale di Cinematografia in Rome along with world famous costume designer Piero Tosi.
+He teaches accurate historical cutting and sewing techniques at the Centro Sperimentale di Cinematografia in Rome, along with world famous costume designer Piero Tosi until 2019.

 Luca is a co-author with Melanie Braun, Armelle Lucas, Susan North, Claire Thornton and Jenny Tiramani of Seventeenth Century Women’s Dress Patterns: Book One & Book Two and 17th-Century Men’s Dress Patterns for V&A publications.
 He is currently working on the new editions of Patterns of Fashion 3 and 4.